spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 # Validation

-You validate you create a cluster profile for Edge hosts by using the following steps.
+Verify you created a cluster profile for Edge hosts by using the following steps.

 1. Log in to [Palette](https://console.spectrocloud.com).